BGI-Qingdao/stlfr2supernova_pipeline/README.md

 ```
 ### <a name=scenarios>Other scenarios</a>

-*Sometime we do not start from stLFR raw reads but start from stLFR reads or even already cleaned stLFR reads.
-To use this pipeline in thoes scenarios, try below sugguestions.*
+*If you have already finished the data preprocess and begin the downstream analysis with stLFR reads with barcode IDs or cleaned stLFR reads, then please use this pipeline*

-#### <a name=start-stlfr>Start from stLFR reads which already split barcode</a>
+#### <a name=start-stlfr>StLFR reads with barcode ID in read names instead of sequences</a>

-*If barcode_freq.txt is not exist, use the command in Q & A section to generate it*
+*If barcode_freq.txt does not exist, use the command in Q & A section to generate it*

 ```
 mkdir work